 Those beet greens?
 You can use them!
 Just saute with a little garlic and olive oil and enjoy.
+Carrot or radish tops?
+Make pesto!
 Not sure if your veggie greens are edible?
 A quick google search will help you out and probably show you thousands of ways to use it.
 Also, forget the egg white omelets.
-You want that yolk, it’s so vitamin-packed and good for you!In honor of #EarthDay here are 7 days to reduce food waste. #thereciperedux Click To Tweet
+You want that yolk, it’s vitamin-packed and good for you!In honor of #EarthDay here are 7 days to reduce food waste. #thereciperedux Click To Tweet

 3. Use Less than Perfect Food

-Whether it’s a blemished apple, dried out carrots, or wilted greens, they are unless they are rotten they are still ok to eat, especially if you trim away any bad parts and cook them.
-Think apple crumble and soup with added kale soup.
+Whether it’s a blemished apple, dried out carrots, or wilted greens, unless they are rotten they are still ok to eat, especially if you trim away any bad parts and cook them.
+Think fruit crisps and chicken soup.
 Many packaged foods are also usually ok past their expiration date, it varies depending on the product and whether it’s a true “it’s gone bad” date or just a “tastes best by” date.

 4. Freeze Extra Food

-Whether it’s an overload of fresh berries, leftover pancakes, extra bread, unused pumpkin puree, or surplus soup, toss it into freezer-proof containers or bags and freeze.
+Whether it’s an overload of fresh berries, leftover pancakes, extra bread, unused pumpkin puree, or these broccoli-quinoa fritters, toss it into freezer-proof containers or bags and freeze.
 Skip the refrigeration step altogether if possible to eliminate the possibility of losing it to the black hole that is the back of the fridge!